YINI-lang/YINI-spec/YINI-Specification.md

 - All dates in international format, YYYY-MM-DD.

 v1.0.0 RC 5 + UPDATES, 2026-xx-xx
+- **Removed:** - Hyper Strings (H-Strings) were removed.
+While useful for readable long-form text, they served a narrow use case and overlapped with existing string forms.
+Their removal keeps the core language smaller, clearer, and more predictable.
 - **Clarified:** Defined empty-document handling by mode.
 In lenient mode, a document containing only whitespace, comments, and/or disabled lines is permitted but SHOULD produce a warning.
 In strict mode, such a document is invalid and MUST result in an error.

 v1.0.0 RC 5, 2026-04-09